day8/re-frame/docs/Interceptors.md

        ....)))
 ```

 __2.__ That will associate `:some-id` with a chain of about 5 interceptors because:
-  - you have two
+  - there are two interceptors supplied
   - the handler is wrapped as an interceptor and added to the end
-  - the registration
+  - the registration function adds a couple of interceptors of its own

 __3.__ Interceptors can do interesting things:
    - add to coeffects  (inputs to the handler)
    - process effects (make side effects happen)
+   - produce logs
+   -

 In the next Tutorial, we look at how you can add coeffects.